nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 However, this plugin is in maintenance mode but will continue to receive 1.2 and 1.3 Kotlin releases.
 JetBrains has deprecated the existing `jvm` plugin and replaced it with the `multiplatform` plugin.

 The multiplatform plugin is a complete migration from the legacy plugin and provides many of the ergonomic features, such as JVM target configuration and Kotlin library version management that this plugin provided.
 If you have a project that will move to 1.4 once it's released you should migrate to `multiplatform`.

+### nebula-core
+Common classes shared by Nebula plugins.
+Adds useful Gradle tasks such as Download, Unzip and Untar.

+Check out the [nebula-core-plugin GitHub page](https://github.com/nebula-plugins/nebula-core-plugin) for details on how to use it.